 Before we get into how to prevent ice damming, we’ll address the immediate problem of your existing ice dams.
-This is where our steam powered ice dam removal equipment comes in.
-High temperature steam is undisputed as the most effective way to remove ice dams without risking damage to your roof and is the only method we will use on your home.
-Prior to clearing the ice dams, our energetic team first clears the entire roof of snow to make sure that ice will not continue to form and to allow our self-dubbed “Beaming Steam Team” easy access to the ice.
+This is where our ice dam removal equipment comes in.
+Prior to clearing the ice dams, our energetic team first clears the entire roof of snow to make sure that ice will not continue to form and to allow our team easy access to the ice.

 So now that the ice dams are out of the picture, how can I prevent them from returning in the future?